AVAnnotate/documentation/pages/collaborations.md

 <br>

 ### Collaborating via GitHub Organizations
-For larger teams or AVAnnotate projects, GitHub Organizations is a suitable way for multiple authors, such as a class or staff, to collaborate on a single project.
 By managing collaborators through a GitHub Organization, multiple project authors can have access to any AVAnnotate project built under that GitHub Organization account.
-One affordance of this method is sustainability, as an AVAnnotate project built via a GitHub Organization isn't owned by one author but the Organization itself.
+One affordance of this method is sustainability.
+An AVAnnotate project built via a GitHub Organization isn't owned by one author but the Organization itself.
 In this way, an AVAnnotate project can support long-term initiatives or multi-institutional collaborations without the confusion of individual project ownership.

 Visit this page on [managing GitHub collaborators](https://avannotate.github.io/documentation/pages/gh-collab/){:target="_blank" rel="noopener"} for more information on creating a GitHub Organization.

-### Collaborating via IIIF Manifest
-Another opportunity for collaborating on an AVAnnotate project exists within the IIIF manifest, which allows for data from other AVAnnotate projects to be imported into a signle project.
-This methods allows for any number of independent AVAnnotate projects to be imported into a collective online publication.
-The affordance of this method lies in how projects can be built and edited independently, then they can be pulled together into a signle, Anthology-style AVAnnotate project.
-An example of this is the [RHE 306 Anthology](https://trentwintermeier.github.io/rhe-306-anthology/){:target="_blank" rel="noopener"}.
-The RHE 306 Anthology includes nearly twenty AVAnnotate projects that were built indepenently by students, which were all imported into a signle project through associated IIIF manifests.